All of you deserves tender care.

 Good Candidates for Breast Reconstruction in NYC

 You are a good candidate for breast reconstruction if you would like to restore your breasts to a more natural shape, have realistic expectations for the procedure, and do not have a condition that will impede healing.
 You also need to have good skin quality.
-Unfortunately, patients who have had radiation may have a difficult time expanding their skin to accommodate implants.
+Patients who have had radiation may have a difficult time expanding their skin to accommodate implants.

 The use of implants has risks and requires additional monitoring with yearly examinations.
 In our experience, despite these drawbacks, most women are extremely happy with their decision to have breast reconstruction.